JetBrains/Qodana/topics/vscode.md

 <img src="vs-code-ui-navigate.png" alt="Navigating to Qodana" width="706" border-effect="line"/>

-This will open the **%product%** view in left part of your Visual Studio Code UI.
+This will open the **%product%** view in the left part of your Visual Studio Code UI.

 <img src="vs-code-qodana-view.png" alt="The Qodana view" width="304" border-effect="line"/>